-Furthermore, all of pre-revision KRS § 275.300 was prefaced with "unless otherwise provided in a written operating agreement," thereby implying that it set forth only default rules that are subject to private ordering.73 Certain substantive provisions, however, were clearly not subject to contrary private ordering, examples being the restriction of a dissolved LLC to those activities "appropriate to wind up and liquidate its business and affairs"74 and the provision that pending actions are not abated by dissolution.75 Therefore, the
+As to correction, all of KRS section 275.300 was prefaced with "unless otherwise provided in a written operating agreement," thereby implying that it set forth only default rules that are subject to private ordering.
+However, certain of the substantive provisions, such as the restriction of a dissolved LLC to those activities "appropriate to wind up and liquidate its business and affairs"49 and providing that pending actions are not abated by dissolution50 are clearly not subject to contrary private ordering.
+Therefore, the section has been revised to provide greater clarity as to those provisions that are subject to private ordering; subsections (1) and (3) are expressly subject to modification in a written operating agreement while subsections (2) and (4) are not.